 More than ever in today’s fast-paced, unpredictable world, we need reliable energy.
 When the electric grid goes down, the food in the fridge needs to stay cold, and your devices need to remain powered.
 Even if you’re taking an off-grid vacation, it’s not uncommon to need your laptop in tow for work emergencies.

-A solar generator lets you stay electric and connected while causing far less environmental damage than a fossil-fuel option.
-It’s a fantastic way to reduce your reliance on an ageing and increasingly overtaxed energy grid and a smart economic choice to save some cash on your next energy bill.
+A solar generator lets you stay electric and connected while causing far less environmental damage than a gas option.
+It’s a fantastic way to reduce your reliance on an aging and increasingly overtaxed energy grid and a smart economic choice to save some cash on your next energy bill.